 Free London attractions this summer include parks, British Museum, Thames Diamond Jubilee Pageant, V&A Museum of Childhood and the Science Museum

 This is the London headquarters of Hercule Poirot.
 It’s called Whitehaven Mansions in the series, and Florin Court in the real world.

 Palm House, Royal Botanic Gardens, Kew This week’s #FriFotos* theme – autumn/fall – inspired me to add an extra post.
 I’ve just returned from a hectic few days in London, attending the World Travel Market and heaps of fringe fun.
 I took Wednesday morning off, however, to have a look at the Royal Botanic Gardens [...]

 123 years ago, a man known as Jack hung around Whitechapel, ridding the world of prostitutes.
 Five murders have been attributed to him.
 Grotesque murders, but still “only” five.
 Judging by the number alone, he seems a bit of an amateur among serial killers.
-Yet Jack is the most famous of them all.
-Never discovered, [...]
+Yet, he is the most famous of them all.
+Never discovered, Jack the [...]

-Continuing our time-travel through London’s pernicious past, here are a few ominous outings our forefathers might have enjoyed: Take an excursion to Newgate prison to gawk at inmates: Daniel Defoe sat here (for poking fun at the Tories), as did Pennsylvania founder William Penn (contempt of court).
-Then continue to Wapping (present day Docklands), known [...]
+Continuing our time-travel through London’s pernicious past, here are a few ominous outings our forefathers might have enjoyed: Newgate prison and Execution dock Take an excursion to Newgate prison to gawk at inmates: Daniel Defoe sat here (for poking fun at the Tories), as did Pennsylvania founder William Penn (contempt of court).
+Then continue to [...]

 It’s a chilly, windy evening.
 Maybe that’s why we’re only six.
 Six people about to walk through 700 years of London’s criminal history.
 Jason, a qualified London guide for 13 years, is tall and gangly and reminds me of Hugh Grant.
 Same wavy hair and quick speech.
 More to the point, he’s passionate and knowledgeable, [...]